DFE-Digital/secure-by-design-docs/docs/policies/threat_intelligence_policy.md

 ### Learning and development and end users

-Learning and development teams are responsible for ensuring training and awareness programmes are prioritised based on the threats relevant to the DfE.
+Learning and development teams are responsible for ensuring training and awareness programmes are prioritised based on the threats relevant to DfE.

 End users are responsible for keeping themselves aware of the threats to the department and raising security concerns / reporting security incidents based on these threats.